 Once you apply for an ECA, you do not need to worry about the Evaluation Examination, which you will only need to take once you arrive in Canada.

-If you pass the basic requirements for the program, your application will be entered into the EE pool.
+If you pass the basic requirements for the program, your application will be entered into the Express Entry pool.
 When you enter the pool, your application is scored using the CRS (Comprehensive Ranking System) which is based on factors like:

 - Language ability;